 If you have an ice cream maker, you can definitely make this coconut milk ice cream in it!

 Follow the blender directions and freeze the mixture for about 45 minutes.
 Once it has frozen slightly, transfer it to the ice cream maker.
-Follow the ice cream maker instructions until thick and creamy.
+Follow the manufacturer’s instructions and churn until thick and creamy.
 Transfer to the freezer and allow to freeze for an hour.

 - Freeze your loaf pan/container prior to adding the ice cream mixture into it.
 This helps the ice cream freeze faster and helps it avoid any freezer burns.

-- You must stir the mixture every 10-15 minutes for the first hour it is freezing.
+- You must stir the mixture every 10-15 minutes for the first hour.
 This helps the ice cream from solidifying too quickly and helps make it scoopable.